rohansreenivasan5/VulnGraph/IMPLEMENTATION_GUIDE.md

 ### Common Issues:
 1. **Neo4j Connection**: Ensure AuraDB instance is running and credentials are correct
 2. **LiteLLM API**: Verify API key and base URL are properly set
-3. **Environment Variables**: Check all variables are loaded in both development and production
+3. **Query Generation**: Check that schema is properly formatted for the LLM
-4. **CORS Issues**: Ensure API routes are properly configured
+4. **Graph Construction**: Verify that all relationships are created correctly
-5. **Build Errors**: Check TypeScript compilation and dependency versions
+5. **Agent Communication**: Ensure proper error handling between agents

-### Support:
+### Performance Optimization:
-- Check Neo4j documentation for database issues
+1. **Query Caching**: Cache frequently used queries to reduce database load
-- Review LiteLLM documentation for API problems
+2. **Response Streaming**: Stream long responses to improve perceived performance
-- Consult Next.js documentation for framework issues
+3. **Model Selection**: Use appropriate models for different tasks to optimize cost and speed
-- Use browser developer tools for frontend debugging
+4. **Database Indexing**: Ensure proper indexes are created for frequently queried properties

 ---

-This implementation guide provides a complete roadmap to build the VulnGraph system.
-Each step is testable and builds upon the previous steps, ensuring a solid foundation for the final product.
+This implementation guide provides a comprehensive roadmap for building the VulnGraph system with a focus on backend-first development, intelligent graph construction, and effective natural language querying.